-Discovering you have a fly infestation in your home is a common occurrence among householders but that doesn't mean that we should just put up with it.
-Swarms of flies around your house are unhygienic and unpleasant so a professional pest control service is the best option to deal with the problem.
+Discovering you have a fly infestation in your home is common among householders, but that doesn't mean that we should just put up with it.
+On the contrary, swarms of flies around your house are unhygienic and unpleasant, so a professional pest control service is the best option to deal with the problem.

-If in doubt, call or drop us an email for expert pest control advice on how to identify rodent problems and solve your problem.
+If in doubt, call or drop us an email for expert pest control advice on identifying rodent problems and solving your problem.

-Fly control is available to both private and commercial premises and infestations of any size can be dealt with professionally and efficiently.
-All fly control methods are completely safe so there will be no harm to any children, wildlife or pets.
-Wherever you have found an infestation a suitable treatment can be provided, be it in an attic or porch of your home or in an industrial unit or premises serving food.
-A fly infestation can quickly escalate and affect your business or create unhealthy living conditions so rapid action is required.
+Fly control is available to both private and commercial premises, and infestations of any size can be dealt with professionally and efficiently.
+All fly control methods are completely safe, so there will be no harm to children, wildlife or pets.
+Wherever you have found an infestation, a suitable treatment can be provided, be it in an attic or porch of your home or an industrial unit or premises serving food.
+A fly infestation can quickly escalate and affect your business or create unhealthy living conditions, so rapid action is required.

 Left unchecked, flies will spread disease, cause bites and contaminate food.
-There are many types of flies and identifying the correct type is vital to delivering the correct pest control treatment:
+There are many types of flies, and identifying the correct type is vital to delivering the right pest control treatment:

 House-Flies: spread disease and leave dirt spots around the home.

 Cluster-Flies: are usually found in the Autumn when they often hibernate in human dwellings.

 Fruit-Flies: are drawn to rotting foods and are a particular hazard when found in food serving premises.

 Stable-Flies: are most commonly found, as would be expected from their name, around horses in stables and farms where they are known to bite humans and animals for their blood.